jdelongs/js-dice-role-game/README.md

 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLOBAL score.
 After that, it's the next player's turn
 - The first player to reach 100 points on GLOBAL score wins the game

-this was created in a udemy tutorial by
-Jonas Schmedtmann that can be found at https://www.udemy.com/the-complete-javascript-course/learn/v4/overview
+this was created by me following a udemy tutorial by Jonas Schmedtmann that can be found at https://www.udemy.com/the-complete-javascript-course/learn/v4/overview